Biorock: Electrified reef

 A newly constructed electrified reef set up by Gili Eco Trust in Indonesia.

-Electrified reefs can be constructed using the Biorock process which provides a substrate on which corals thrive, being very similar to that of a natural reef.
-The structural element of the reef can be constructed out of low-cost rebar metal on which the rock will form which can be created locally in a shape appropriate to the location and purpose.
+Electrified reefs can be constructed using the Biorock process, which provides a substrate on which corals thrive, being very similar to that of a natural reef.
+The structural element of the reef can be constructed out of low-cost rebar metal, on which the rock will form, which can be created locally in a shape appropriate to the location and purpose.
 Power is supplied between this large metal structure (the cathode) and a much smaller anode.
 Coral also benefits from the electrified and oxygenated reef environment that forms around the cathode.
-High levels of dissolved oxygen makes it highly attractive to marine organisms, particularly fin fish.
+High levels of dissolved oxygen make it highly attractive to marine organisms, particularly fin fish.